drakovi/csc394public/README.md

 Users can cite laws in multiple formats directly from the search results page via a pop-up citation tool.

 Users can access the legal document directly via a provided hyperlink with the citation.

+Users can view their previous searches, as a history feature.

 # Admin Features
 Admin Dashboard: Secure login allows admins to manage the platform.